NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Radiant Circuitry.md

 Granted by [[Feats/Radiant Circuitry|Radiant Circuitry]].

+You emit bright light in a 20-foot radius (and dim light for the next 20 feet).

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*